sonic-net/SONiC/doc/ecmp/fine_grained_next_hop_hld.md

 Phase #1
 - Should be able to configure a Fine Grained ECMP group which defines a static means of redistribution of ECMP upon next-hop modifications based upon the fine grained ECMP SAI proposal
-- Hooked into the routeorch to function with standard route modifications via routing applications, such that any route changes involving prefixes with defined Fine grained ECMP has special ECMP behavior
+- Standard route modifications should enable special ECMP behavior for those prefixes which desire Fine Grained ECMP.
+For all other prefixes the standard ECMP behavior should apply.
 - Ability to enable consistent hashing via Fine grained ECMP for a statically defined ECMP group
 - Ability to specify a group(bank) in which ECMP redistribution should be performed out of a set of available next-hops
 - Warm restart support(TBD)

 Phase #2
 - CLI commands to configure Fine Grained ECMP
-- Other potential ways to do traffic shaping such as assigning x% of traffic to specified next-hops via Fine Grained ECMP

 ## 1.2 Orchagent requirements